unsw-restech/restech-docs/docs/using_katana/running_jobs.rst

     cp -r $TMPDIR/my_output /home/z1234567

-There are a lot of things that can be done with PBSPro, but you don't need to know it all.
-But these few basics will get you started.
+There are a lot of things that can be done with PBSPro, but you don't and won't need to know it all.
+These few basics will get you started.

 Here's the full script as we've described.
 You can copy this into a text editor and once you've changed our dummy values for yours, you only need to change the last line.